How to Install Apache OFBiz CRM and ERP Platform on Ubuntu Linux

 Apache OFBiz is an open source, Java-based web framework that provides an enterprise-wide ERP / CRM platform for businesses that want to manage their customer relationships and employees…

-OFBiz is very flexible and comes with a wide range of modules, including Accounting, Order Management & E-Commerce, Warehousing and Inventory, and many more right out of the box.
+OFBiz is very flexible and comes with a wide range of modules, including Accounting, Order Management & E-Commerce, Warehousing, Inventory, and much more right out of the box.

-When looking for an enterprise ERP, CRM, and Product & Catalog Management platform for your business, OFBiz is a good place to start.
+When looking for an enterprise ERP, CRM, and Product & Catalog Management platform for your business, OFBiz is an excellent place to start.
 This open source is built on the Java framework and offers features that help you run your business and collaborate with your customers.

-People, companies, projects, or opportunities — all can be managed in an easy and intuitive interface…
+People, companies, projects, or opportunities can be managed easily and intuitively interface…

 When you’re ready to install OFBiz, follow the steps below: